SirGFM/GFraMe/README.md

 For SDL2 2.0.5, that function's definition can be found on `SDL2/SDL_opengl.h`, on line 1871.
 Enclose it between `#if !defined(_WIN32) && !defined(_WIN64)` and
 `#endif`.

+[MXE](https://github.com/mxe/mxe) is highly advised for cross compiling for Windows from Linux!